robclark56/TransferWise_PHP_SimpleAPIclass/README.md

 # TransferWise Simple API PHP Class

+# It's a fork from robclark56's to iron out a few bugs, and deprecated calls in newer php versions.

 ## Introduction
 This PHP class is completely standalone; it does not require composer to bring in other code.
 As such this is a light-weight module for easy inclusion into bigger projects.